DataDog/documentation/content/en/security_platform/guide/how-appsec-works.md

 Datadog Application Security categorizes attack attempts into different threat types:

-* **Unqualified attacks** match inbound HTTP requests with known attack patterns, but don't have any correlation to the business-logic.
+* **Unqualified attacks** match inbound HTTP requests with known attack patterns.
+For example, no correlation with the service's business-logic is found after correlating with the execution context provided by the trace.
-* **Contextualized attacks** have a correlation between known attack patterns and business-logic.
+* **Contextualized attacks** correlate the attack attempts performed on the service with a matching business-logic.
+For example, SQL injection patterns on a service performing SQL statements.
-* A **Vulnerability is triggered** when there is a correlation between attack patterns, and there's evidence of a successful vulnerability trigger.
+* A **Vulnerability is triggered** when an attack attempt gives evidence that a vulnerability has been successfully exploited, after matching known attack patterns.

 Datadog Application Security includes over 100 attack patterns that help protect against [many different kinds of attacks][8], including the following vulnerabilities: